stacmi/notes/README.md

 source venv/bin/activate   # On macOS/Linux
 venv\Scripts\activate      # On Windows (not tested by me)
 ```
+While on Linux typing `deactive` while in the venv will take you out of it

 ### 3. Install the dependencies
 ```bash